-On a personal level, I am a mom to two wonderful young boys, and have been happily married for 13 years.
+On a personal level, I am a mom to two wonderful young boys, and have been happily married since 1999.
 My husband is also in a technical field, and is a great supporter.
 I live in Colorado.
 My hobbies include reading, sewing, bicycling, and skiing.
 Not long ago, my older son made a fortune-teller(we called them cootie catchers when I was in school), and the final fortune was “You will get 100 hits on your blog”.
 I wonder if I’ve been talking about blogging too much…

 My Twitter ID: @ember_crooks

 January 6th, 2012 – Top 10 tips for e-commerce DB2 databases.

 December 14th, 2012 – Back out strategies for DB2 LUW Database Changes